 The Agera R is able to spit fire.
 And it also sounds like it’s able to spit fire.

-With a top speed of 245 miles per hour thanks to the center-mounted 4.7-liter turbocharged V8 that will belt out 910 horsepower and 811 pound-feet of torque, the Agera R is illegal to drive anywhere in the United States.
+With a top speed of 245 mph (394 km/h) thanks to the center-mounted 4.7-liter turbocharged V8 that will belt out 910 hp and 811 pound-feet of torque (1099 Nm), the Agera R is illegal to drive anywhere in the United States.
 And what a shame that is considering how incredibly good its raspy exhaust sounds like.

 Another fire-spitting supercar, the Porsche 918, can shoot blue flames out of its exhaust, something you’ll never see a Tesla do.